Ackee-Blockchain/trident/documentation/docs/trident-api-macro/trident-macros/trident-accounts.md

 ## Accounts Methods

+!!! warning "Internal Method"
+    These methods are used internally by Trident and is not expected to use them manually.

 ### `resolve_accounts`

 Resolves all accounts based on their constraints and dependencies.
 The macro automatically analyzes seed dependencies and sorts fields in the correct resolution order.